MicrosoftDocs/common-data-model-and-service/common-data-service/upgradecds/start-upgrade-process.md

 It’s important that you read through this entire document and understand the process before initiating the upgrade.

+> [!IMPORTANT]
+> Once you start the upgrade process you must not delete the database.
+This will leave your environment in an inconsistent state.
+If you choose to abandon the upgrade process after you have started, contact support for assistance.

 ### Will there be any downtime of the database or apps in production during the upgrade?

 The upgrade process consists of three steps as described later.
 Only the third